merrymercy/awesome-tensor-compilers/README.md

 We encourage all contributions to this repository.
 Open an [issue](https://github.com/merrymercy/awesome-tensor-compilers/issues) or send a [pull request](https://github.com/merrymercy/awesome-tensor-compilers/pulls).

 ### Notes on the Link Format
 We prefer using a link which points to a more informative page instead of a single pdf.
 For example, for arxiv papers, we prefer https://arxiv.org/abs/1802.04799 over https://arxiv.org/pdf/1802.04799.pdf.
-For OSDI papers, we prefer https://www.usenix.org/conference/osdi18/presentation/chen over https://www.usenix.org/system/files/osdi18-chen.pdf
+For USENIX papers (OSDI/ATC), we prefer https://www.usenix.org/conference/osdi18/presentation/chen over https://www.usenix.org/system/files/osdi18-chen.pdf.
+For ACM papers (ASPLOS/PLDI/Eurosys), we prefer https://dl.acm.org/doi/abs/10.1145/3519939.3523446 over https://dl.acm.org/doi/pdf/10.1145/3519939.3523446.